-ANALYSIS - Argentine default in balance as government refuses to capitulate
+Analysis - Argentine default in balance as government refuses to capitulate

 Argentina's exclusion from global capital markets means an eventual default would be highly unlikely to send shockwaves through emerging markets worldwide.

-But it would further weaken Argentina's peso currency, which has fallen 20 percent on the official rate so far this year, and fuel upside risks to inflation, privately estimated to be running above 30 percent annually.
-Government figures are lower.
+But it would further weaken Argentina's peso currency, which has fallen 20 percent on the official rate so far this year, and fuel upside inflationary risks.

 Foreign reserves, which hit an eight-year low this year, stand at $30 billion and could fall by up to a third, Loser estimated, in a fight to shore up the currency and cover a rising import bill.